 After figuring out the cost of your products and services, you are in a better position to calculate your price list.
 Your wholesale price along with your overhead costs must be divided by the number of orders (or units) you sell each month, plus a 20–50% margin.
 This gives you some money in the bank to pay other bills and hopefully build your savings.
 With startup debt and scarce customers, your prices may exceed competitors.

 Forget about positioning yourself as the low-price leader.
 Prior to 1990, businesses competed with local shops.
 Today, nearly every business is competing with billion-dollar conglomerates like Amazon, Walmart, and Google.
 Here is a tip: in a price war, the company with the deepest pockets wins.
 If you want to charge the lowest price for something, consider opening a 99¢ Only Store franchise.
 Even they have competition from Dollar Tree and 98 Cent Discount Store.

 If your passion is to produce a high-quality product (and make a living from it), seek to distinguish its unique properties.
 It is not just well-made travel luggage, it is indestructible luggage.
 It is not just a swimming pool, it is a solar-powered, self-cleaning vacation from work in your own backyard.

-Familiarize yourself with what competitors charge but distinguish yourself enough that customers feel justified paying a little more.
+Familiarize yourself with what competitors charge, but distinguish yourself enough that customers feel justified paying a little more.
 A commodity is something that people can purchase many other places.
 When you sell a commodity, you may need to bundle and repackage it for distinction.
 Put two or three items together and promote the fact that you get everything you need to do XYZ in one box.
 Offer a gourmet cup of coffee with a half pound of fresh-roast beans for $9.99.
-Sell coffeemakers and thermal cups on the side.
+Sell environmentally safe coffeemakers with thermal cups from recycled materials.

 Know Your Customer